 - AH 123.
 Medication Aide Update.
 1 hour credit.
 Prerequisites: Certified Nurse Aide and Certified Medication Aide in Kansas.
 Certified Medication Aide Update: This course will enable the student to update the CMA certificate through Kansas Department of Health and Environment KDHE. - AH 124.
 Restorative Aide.
 2 hours credit.
 Prerequisite: Certified Nurse Aide in Kansas.
 This course will enable the student to perform rehabilitative and restorative procedures in adult care homes under the supervision of a registered physical therapist. - AH 125.
 Nurse Aide II-Acute Care Environment.
-3 hours credit.
-Prerequisite: Current Certified Nurse Aide for Kansas Nursing Homes.
+2 hours credit.
+Prerequisite: AH 122 with a C or better and active in the Kansas Department for Aging and Disability Services (KDADS) Nurse Aide Registry.
 This course will enable the student to build upon basic nursing skills to provide competent care to the acutely ill.
 The student will learn to communicate effectively, apply legal and ethical principles while providing care in the hospital environment. - AH 126.
 Nurse Assistant Success Skills.
 3 hours credit.
 Prerequisite: AH 122 with a C or better or concurrent enrollment in AH 122 or current Kansas Certified Nurse Aide (CNA).
 This course will enable the student to develop skills for success as a collaborative member of the health care team in a variety of settings.
 The student will study a practice of customer service, teamwork, time management, and problem solving skills related to the certified nurse assistant scope of practice.
 The student will develop a professional resume and portfolio appropriate for CNA interview process. - AH 130.
 Basic Life Support for Health Care Professionals.
 0.5 hour credit.
 This course will enable the student to recognize the need and to perform basic cardiac life support to persons in respiratory or cardiac arrest, according to the guidelines of the American Heart Association. - AH150.
 CNA Refresher: Topics on Aging for Long Term Care.